GerlechJen/MechaCar-Statistical-Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Next, I would want to design a statistical study to compare vehicle performance of the MechaCar against four other manufacturing companies' vehicles.
-For this analysis , the metric I want to test is the highway fuel efficiency as it is of high interest to consumers.
+For this analysis , the metric I want to test is the city fuel efficiency as it is of high interest to consumers.

-The Null Hypothesis is that if vehicle from MechaCars is used at the same rate as the other manufacturers' vehicles, all the vehicles will have the same highway fuel efficiency.
+The Null Hypothesis is that if MechaCar vehicle is used at the same rate as the other manufacturers' vehicles, all the vehicles will have the same city fuel efficiency.

-The Alternative Hypothesis is that the highway fuel efficiency of MechaCar vehicles is different from that of comparable competitors' vehicles.
+The Alternative Hypothesis is that the city fuel efficiency of MechaCar vehicles is different from that of comparable competitors' vehicles.

-I would need 50 highway fuel efficiency data each from MechaCars prototype and from comparable models of the other four competitors.
-The population groups will have almost the same standard deviation.
-The dataset will have two columns and 250 rows of different vehicles.
+I would need 50 city fuel efficiency data of comparable models each from the four manufacturing competitors and the other 50 from of our MechaCar prototype.
+These five population groups will have almost the same standard deviation.
+The dataset will thus have two columns and 250 rows.
 One column will be for vehicle type from the five different automobile companies.
-The second column will be the corresponding values of highway fuel efficiencies.
+The second column will be the corresponding values of city fuel efficiency.

-I would use analysis of variance(ANOVA) test to complete analysis for highway fuel efficiency of MecharCar vehicles and its competitors vehicles.
-I would use the ggplot2 library to show the spread between the highway fuel efficiency of different cars using a boxplot.

-I used the ANOVA test because it is able to compare the means of more than 2 groups and determine whetehr there is a significant difference in at least one sample.
-I don't want to make pairwise comparisons.
+I would use analysis of variance(ANOVA) test to complete analysis for city fuel efficiency of the dataset.
+I would further use the ggplot2 library to show the spread between the city fuel efficiency of different cars using a boxplot.
+I used the ANOVA test because it is able to compare the means of more than 2 groups and determine whether there is a significant difference in at least one sample.
+I did not want to make pairwise comparisons.

 ----